Ozaukee County, Wisconsin

 Ozaukee County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 91,503.
-Its county seat is Port Washington, making it one of three Wisconsin counties on Lake Michigan not to have a county seat with the same name.
-Ozaukee County is included in the Milwaukee–Waukesha–West Allis, WI Metropolitan Statistical Area.
+Its county seat is Port Washington.
+Ozaukee County is included in the Milwaukee metropolitan area.

 As of the 2000 Census, Ozaukee County had the second-lowest poverty rate of any county in the United States, at 2.6%.
 In terms of per capita income, it is the 25th-wealthiest county in the country.
-Bolstered by low crime rates and school districts with high graduation rates, Forbes magazine ranked Ozaukee County #2 on its list of "America's Best Places To Raise A Family" in June 2008.

 Toponymy

 "Ozaukee" comes from the Ojibwe name for the Sauk people.
 It probably means "people living at the mouth of a river."

 History

 Precolonial

 The Hilgen Spring Mound Site is one of the oldest-known sites of human habitation of Ozaukee County.
 Located near Cedar Creek in the eastern part of the City of Cedarburg, the site consists of three conical burial mounds constructed by early Woodland period Mound Builders.
 In 1968, archaeologists from the Milwaukee Public Museum found human burials and artifacts, including stone altars, arrowheads, and pottery shards, during an excavation of one of the mounds.
 Radiocarbon samples from the excavation date the mounds' construction to approximately 480 BCE, making it one of the oldest mound groups in the state.

 In the mid-1800s, Increase A. Lapham identified a group of circular mounds in the Saukville area and found a stone ax.
 In his writing, Lapham did not speculate about the age of the artifact or the mounds.
 An additional artifact of the early Native American presence in the Saukville area is the Ozaukee County Birdstone, discovered by a six-year-old farm boy in 1891.
 While the exact age of the Ozaukee County Birdstone remains uncertain, many birdstones date from a period ranging from 3000 BCE to 500 BCE.